Skip to main content

 Sanghera said BPAS and other abortionists must “stop turning a blind eye because of cultural sensitivities or the fear of being accused of racism."
 She noted that it is "without a shadow of a doubt" that sex-selective abortions are on the rise.

-Gendercide, the systemic killing of girls, has been a major issue among certain cultures, including Indian and Chinese culture, for generations.
+Gendercide, the systemic killing of girls, has been a major issue among certain cultures, including Indian and Chinese cultures, for generations.
 Sex-selective abortion (female feticide) is an abortion carried out with the intent to eliminate a child who is not the sex the parents want.
 But it doesn't just happen in India and China as many people believe.
 It appears to be happening in the UK, and a Live Action investigation into the matter found that it occurs in the US as well.
-Everywhere that it is carried out, it leads to skewed sex ratios.
+Everywhere it is carried out, it leads to skewed sex ratios.

-It is never acceptable to target a human being for death and to kill a baby girl because she is a baby girl is horrifically discriminatory.
+It is never acceptable to target a human being for death, and to kill a baby girl because she is a baby girl is horrifically discriminatory.

 Live Action News is pro-life news and commentary from a pro-life perspective.